ic4rta/UnknownChat/README.md

 ---
 To do:

-- Adding a CLI argument to deploy services (unknown-chat.sh)
-- Adding a CLI argument to stop all services (socat, node, proxychains, tor), this includes deleting logs (unknown-chat.sh)
 - Function to upload files to the chat (the file must only exist in memory, nothing must be stored on the server-side)